 Participants found the warning message that popped up when adding training sessions to their agendas confusing.

 I thought that's what I was doing, registering for a training session.

 We adjusted messages about registering for training to in context alert boxes based on a user's registration status for the conference.

 The conference website was already live, so we had to work with the web team to adapt our concept into the existing design.
 I helped keep us on track during development by managing issues in JIRA for each deployment.

-Additionally, I created test plans for quality assurance and user acceptance testing and was responsible for verifying development tasks after deployment to QA.
+Additionally, I created test plans PDF for quality assurance and user acceptance testing and was responsible for verifying development tasks after deployment to QA.

 Finding out what users think

-After launching the project, I wrote a usability test plan that we ran with eight participants on the live site.
-Feedback was generally positive for the design and functionality of the agenda builder piece, but we did uncover some usability issues that arose when people navigated the site as a whole.
+After launching the project, I wrote a usability test plan PDF that we ran with eight participants on the live site.
+Feedback PDF was generally positive for the design and functionality of the agenda builder piece, but we did uncover some usability issues that arose when people navigated the site as a whole.

 Only two participants were able to sign in to the site successfully meaning the task had a 75% failure rate that participants rated as difficult.
 The problem was two-fold: most users gravitated to the "sign in" link in the upper right of the page, but this link took them to the 3rd party registration site; additionally, the "sign in" link within the page content did not stand out.